kitao/processing.rb/README.md

 ### Using an extension library

-An extension library for Processing can be used in Processing.rb in the same way of Processing in Java.
+An extension library for Processing can be used in Processing.rb in the same way as Processing in Java.

 For example, in the case of the sketch uses the video extension library like this: